Professor Emeritus, Operations Management

 Chairman, Lean Enterprise Institute

-Peter Ward is Professor of Operations Management and holds the Richard M. Ross Chair in Management at Ohio State University’s Fisher College of Business.
-Peter participates frequently in executive education programs including developing several successful certificate programs in lean management.
-He is the founder of the Lean Education Academic Network (LEAN), a global community of university educators dedicated to teaching systems thinking in universities.
-Peter is founding director of Fisher’s Master of Business Operational Excellence (MBOE) program, an innovative degree program aimed at mid-career professionals involved in transforming their organizations through operational excellence.
+A professor emeritus of Operations Management, holding the Richard M. Ross Emeritus Chair in Management at Ohio State University’s Fisher College of Business, Ward frequently participates in executive education programs, including developing several successful certificate programs in lean management.
+He is the founder of the Lean Education Academic Network (LEAN), a global community of university educators dedicated to teaching systems thinking in universities, and the founding director of Fisher’s Master of Business Operational Excellence (MBOE) program, an innovative degree program aimed at mid-career professionals involved in transforming their organizations through lean thinking and practice.

-Dr. Ward’s research has resulted in numerous articles which have appeared in leading operations management journals and he has been recognized with a number of awards including the 2007 distinguished operations management scholar from the Academy of Management, Shingo Prize for research, and Fisher College’s Pacesetter Research award, and the Bostic-Georges Pacesetter Award for Service.
-He is a fellow of the Decision Sciences Institute.
-His research focuses on gaining competitive advantage through operations.
+Ward holds a Doctorate of Business Administration (DBA) from Boston University.
+He also has a Master of Science in business administration and a bachelor’s in economics from the University of Massachusetts Amherst.
+His research has resulted in numerous articles published in leading operations management journals, and he has been recognized with many awards, including the following: the 2007 Distinguished Operations Management Scholar from the Academy of Management, Shingo Prize for research, Fisher College’s Pacesetter Research award, and the Bostic-Georges Pacesetter Award for Service.
+His research focuses on leveraging operations to gain a competitive advantage.